Adjust an oven rack to the middle position and preheat to 400 degrees.

 Reduce mixer speed to medium and slowly drizzle warm syrup (avoid the whisk attachment and sides of bowl).
 Add vanilla, increase speed to medium-high, and whip until mixture has cooled slightly and is very thick and shiny, about 3 to 6 minutes.

-Dollop the meringue evenly over the top of the chilled lemon filling and spread, making sure it adheres to the crust.
+Dollop the meringue evenly over the top of the warm lemon filling and spread, making sure it adheres to the crust.
 Use the back of a spoon to create attractive swirls and peaks.

 Bake until meringue is golden brown, about 6 minutes.
 Transfer to a wire rack and cool until filling has set, about 2 hours.
 The pie can be wrapped and stored at room temperature for 1 day.